 Besides, seeing a project in various stages of completion allows to nip problems in the bud.

-Software remains impartial and humble about what is known and unknown.
+Software remains impartial and humble about the known and unknown.
 It means that data analysis within a BI system estimates the costs, time, and resources way more accurately than a person will ever be able to.

 Vast amounts of data used to be kept in autonomous systems and not formatted for integrated use.
-BI makes it possible for all the data to be integrated and analyzed altogether.
+BI makes it possible to integrate and analyze all data together.
 You no longer need to waste time and effort on pulling the data from multiple sources and drawing it together.
-If this huge amount of workload is taken from your employees they can focus on more challenging tasks rather than creating PowerPoints.
+If to take away this huge amount of workload from your employees they can focus on more challenging tasks.

-Moreover, being centralized and collected in a single source, data can be, simultaneously, sliced and diced in the most coherent manner and distributed to the relevant decision-makers, thereby allowing them to react in no time to the information provided.
+Moreover, centralized data can be, simultaneously, sliced and diced in the most coherent manner and distributed to the relevant decision-makers.
+This will allow them to react in no time to the information provided.
 All this information can now be accessible to the team at a click both on construction sites and in meetings.

-A centralized source of data helps to avoid differences in the core information and keep the team in sync on the business processes.
-It eliminates finger-pointing and blaming by making the work of the company’s units and the dataflow more transparent and clearly visible.
-Custom dashboards demonstrate the impact of each party involved in the process.
+A centralized source of data helps to avoid differences in the core information and sync the team on the business processes.
+It eliminates finger-pointing by making the work of the company’s units and the dataflow more transparent and clearly visible.
+BI custom dashboards for construction company demonstrate the impact of each party involved in the process.
 Architects, site managers, craftsmen, etc. get an opportunity to easily document their services in the system.

-Any relevant individual items of information, from specific terms negotiated with suppliers to certain architectural wishes, can be combined together to build a single version of the truth.
+Any combined items of information, from vendor agreements to architectural wishes, can build a single version of the truth.

-The ability to identify key areas of strengths and weaknesses allows businesses to readily identify where they should reproduce successful aspects or employ corrective actions before it’s too late.
+The ability to identify strengths and weaknesses allows businesses to readily define where to reproduce successful aspects or employ corrective actions before it’s too late.
 This is crucial to those companies that have projects with mostly small profit margins.
 There are many aspects where intelligent software can make a difference with better data and budget tracking, analysis of materials, inventories and equipment, collaborative working environments, and cost management.

-Another advantage of BI is that it allows construction companies to analyze their past projects, and with this collected information, make a decision about whether a newly offered project is suitable and potentially profitable.
-You can track the types of contracts the company bids, how well employees executed on each project, and see trends by area, timeframe, and job type.
+Another advantage of BI is that it allows construction companies to analyze their past projects, and make a decision about whether a new project is suitable and potentially profitable.
+You can track the types of contracts, employees’ performance, and see trends by area, timeframe, and job type.

 Contractors can leverage the insights derived from past data to negotiate with clients and provide them with a highly probable outcome for the project.
 At this point, it’s much easier for both contractors and clients to come to an agreement of the most realistic deliverables of the project.
 So if you’re looking for a win-win situation, that’s exactly what it looks like.